kaleman18/reading-notes/read02.md

 ### What are four important features to look for in a text editor?

+Code completeion, syntax highlighting, a variety of themes, and extensions.

 ### What do the following commands do?
 - **pwd**